vesecikaaqii/MachineLearning/README.md

 # Training Weather Forecasting Models in Kosovo

-A Machine Learning project that builds a complete, reproducible pipeline — from real-world data collection to model training, re-training, and evaluation — for forecasting air temperature across 27 cities of Kosovo.
+A Machine Learning project that builds a complete, reproducible pipeline — from real-world data collection to training, **comparison of three supervised algorithms** (Random Forest, Gradient Boosting, Linear Regression), re-training, and evaluation — for forecasting air temperature across 27 cities of Kosovo.

 ---